Bude: Coastline

-A section of Bude's coast which is located between Compass Cove to the south and Furzey Cove to the north, is a SSSI (Site of Special Scientific Interest) noted for its geological and biological interest.
+A section of Bude's coast, between Compass Cove to the south and Furzey Cove to the north, is a SSSI (Site of Special Scientific Interest) noted for its geological and biological interest.
+Part of the land designated as the Bude Coast Site of Special Scientific Interest is owned by the National Trust.
 Carboniferous sandstone cliffs surround Bude.
 During the Variscan Orogeny the strata were heavily faulted and folded.
 As the sands and cliffs around Bude contain calcium carbonate (a natural fertiliser), farmers used to take sand from the beach, for spreading on their fields.
 The cliffs around Bude are the only ones in Cornwall that are made of Carboniferous sandstone, as most of the Cornish coast is formed of Devonian slate, granite and Precambrian metamorphic rocks.
 The stratified cliffs of Bude give their name to a sequence of rocks called the Bude Formation.
 Many formations can be viewed from the South West Coast Path which passes through the town.

 Many ships have been wrecked on the jagged reefs which fringe the base of the cliffs.
 The figurehead of one of these, the Bencoolen, a barque whose wrecking in 1862 resulted in the drowning of most of the crew, was preserved in the churchyard but was transferred to the town museum to save it from further decay.
 The aftermath of the wreck of the Bencoolen was described by Robert Stephen Hawker in letters which were published in Hawker's Poetical Works (1879).